markcampanelli/pvfit/README.md

 ```terminal
 make html
 ```
-The root of the generated documentation is at `docs/_build/html/pvfit.html` (uncommitted).
+The root of the generated documentation is at `docs/_build/html/pvfit.html` (not committed).

 ### Dependencies